 Then we focussed on the cut out version of the ring.
 Remember, we cut it out and put it on a separate layer at the start.

-Here, we adjusted brightness and contrast up a little, and added a gold colour overlay, so that the gold popped out a lot more.
+Here, we adjusted brightness and contrast up a little, and added a gold colour overlay, so the gold popped out a lot more.

 Finally, we grabbed a screen flare from Adobe Illustrator and put it behind the gold ring to make it look like the ring was sparking with light.